HealthCatalyst/Fabric.Cashmere/guides/analytics/tableau/foundations.md

 ### Tile Header

-Every tab should include a header horizontal container with a title, an info button, and a drill-down button (optional).
+Every tile should include a header horizontal container with a title, an info button, and a drill-down button (optional).
 The header container should have a height of 35px, with an outer padding of `10, 5, 10, 0`.
 The header text should be `Tableau Bold`, **offblack** `#333333`, with a font size of 10px.